gl0b3/simple-calendar/README.md

 Version: 1.0.0
 Author: Károly Kótay-Szabó

-The Simple Calendar module is designed to visually display a month or all months of the year in table form.
+The Simple Calendar module is designed to visually displaying a month or all months of a given year in table form.
+The components can be imported into your own (Javascript) program and can be customized in terms of date and style.
-It can be imported only the Month Calendar component or the Year Calendar component.
+If you want, you can use only the Month Calendar component or only the Year Calendar component or even both within a project.

 Project source: https://github.com/gl0b3/simple-calendar